So you are looking for information and specs of the 700r4 transmission on the web?

 There are some common problems that you always should check first when you are troubleshooting your 700r4 transmission.

 Worn out TV cable/Adjustment.
 A worn out TV cable or a faulty adjustment is another common problem on the 700r4 transmission.
-Make sure to adjust the TV cable with help of the video a bit higher up in this article.
+Make sure to adjust the TV cable with the help of the video a bit higher up in this article.
 If you can see any signs of worn out or damages on the TV cable, Replace it!

 Low fluid level/burned fluid The 700r4 transmissions are sometimes leaking which can cause low transmission fluid levels which you always want to make sure is okay.
 Some transmission has gone a lot of years without a transmission fluid change also, which can cause damages inside the transmission.
 Check the fluid level and replace and flush the transmission fluid if it looks dirty.

 Faulty Converter.
-Sometimes the catalytic converter can fail on the 700r4 transmission, unfortunately.
+Sometimes the torque converter can fail on the 700r4 transmission, unfortunately.
 These are often pretty expensive and you need some skills to replace these.
 If you have done everything above and the transmission is still slipping, you might have to replace it.
 There are some videos on youtube on how to replace the 700r4 converter.

 700r4 Teardown Film